-The UK Independence Party are tipped to do well in the Euro elections on 4th June.
+The UK Independence Party is tipped to do well in the Euro elections on 4th June.
 The party, which proudly follows an isolationist line, is set to take advantage of voter disgust at the major parties in wake of the expenses scandal and is setting itself up as an alternative to the stale policies of the major parties.

-On the positive side, at least they are preferable to the racist BNP.
+On the positive side, at least they are (slightly) preferable to the racist BNP.
 But on the less positive, this is a reactionary party whose worldview is not based on any kind of reality.

 Yes, we need to have a debate about Europe, but we moved on from debating whether or not Britain should be part of a European Union.
 The public voted for membership in a referendum in 1973.
 The real question is not "should we play an integral part in European politics and have a central role in shaping the future of Europe?" but "What kind of EU do we want?
 A bureaucratic and burdensome political club or a union of societies and communities based on co-operation and mutual understanding?"
+Or "How does the EU adjust to the realities of 21st century European politics?"

-But I'm an internationalist.
+I'm an internationalist.
 I believe in co-operation between nations and it is vital that Britain remains at the heart of Europe.

 Winston Churchill figures prominently on UKIP's current election propaganda.
 UKIP claim to have the "spirit of Churchill", standing seperate from the rest of Europe, firmly resisting the oppressors, refusing to surrender.
 What UKIP fail to realise is that Britain's isolation after 1940 was due to a miltary catastrophe and is no basis on which to plan foreign policy almost 70 years later.